Sedum praealtum A.DC.

 Sedum dendroideum subsp. praealtum, Sedum praealtum subsp. praealtum

-Sedum praealtum is a small, succulent shrub up to 3 feet (90 cm) tall, spreading up to 4 feet (1.2 m) wide and rooting along stems to form a large mass.
-The leaves are green, spathulate and up to 1.5 inches (3.8 cm) long.
+Sedum praealtum is a small succulent shrub with sub-woody stems and fleshy, glabrous leaves.
+It grows up to 3 feet (90 cm) tall, spreading up to 4 feet (1.2 m) wide.
+Leaves are green, spathulate, and up to 1.5 inches (3.8 cm) long.
 The large clusters of small, vivid yellow, star-like flowers appear above the foliage in late winter and early spring.

 USDA hardiness zones 7a to 11b: from 0 °F (−17.8 °C) to 50 °F (+10 °C).